pypy/pypy/rpython/doc/jit/optimizer.rst

 Rewrite optimization
 --------------------

-The second optimization is called 'rewrite' an is commonly also known as strength reduction.
+The second optimization is called 'rewrite' and is commonly also known as strength reduction.
 A simple example would be that an integer multiplied by 2 is equivalent to the bits shifted to the left once (e.g. ``x * 2 == x << 1``).
 Not only strength reduction is done in this optimization but also boolean or arithmetic simplifications.
 Other examples would be: ``x & 0 == 0``, ``x - 0 == x``

-Whenever such an operation is encountered (e.g. ``x & 0``), no operation is emitted.
-Instead the variable of x is made equal to 0 (= ``make_equal_to(op.result, 0)``).
+Whenever such an operation is encountered (e.g. ``y = x & 0``), no operation is emitted.
+Instead the variable y is made equal to 0
+(= ``make_equal_to(op.result, 0)``).
 The variables found in a trace are instances of Box classes that can be found in `rpython/jit/metainterp/history.py`. `OptValue` wraps those variables again and maps the boxes to the optimization values in the optimizer.
-When a value is made equal, the box in the opt. value.
-This renders a new value to any further access.
+When a value is made equal, the two variable's boxes are made to point to the same `OptValue` instance.
-As a result the optimizer must provide the means to access the ``Box`` instances.
-The instance method `make_args_key` returns the boxed value.

-**NOTE: that OptValue is likely to to be replaced in near future.**
+**NOTE: this OptValue organization is currently being refactored in a branch.**

 Pure optimization
 -----------------